BARCELONA CITY BREAK

 Saturday 24th June: Barcelona

 Check in to your central Barcelona hostel and meet the Stokies.
-Explore the city, hit the beach, bask in the nakedness, eat the tapas and drink the sangria before exploring Barcelona’s nightlife – we’ll provide free entry to the Mediterranean city’s famous beach clubs.
+Explore the city, hit the beach, bask in the nakedness, eat the tapas and drink the sangria before jumping on one of Stoke’s flagship boat parties.
+Rage on the Mediterranean while we cruise along Barcelona’s coastline.
+The unlimited drinks on board will properly prepare you for a night of exploring Barcelona’s nightlife – we’ll provide free entry to the Mediterranean city’s famous beach clubs.

 Sunday 25th June: Barcelona

 Recovery mode with a hearty hostel breakfast, before discovering Barcelona on foot with a walking tour.
 See the sights and learn the secrets of this ancient city.
 Eat.
 Drink.
 Love life.
-That afternoon set sail on one of Stoke’s flagship boat parties.
-Rage on the Mediterranean while we cruise along Barcelona’s coastline.
-The unlimited drinks on board will properly prepare you for another party night.
+Prepare yourself for another Barcelona party night.

 Why stop now?
 Spend the day seeing the sights not included on your walking tour.
 Visit some of our favourite bars.
 Sit on terraces in the sun drinking world-class Spanish wines.
 Head up to the Bunkers with your Stokie best friends to watch the sunset with uninterrupted 360˚ views of the greater Barcelona area, from the Mediterranean to the Pyrenees.
 Come and party again, we’ve got the hook-ups so you’d be crazy not to.